 a.
-Parking should be located beside, behind, or within buildings.
-The Planning Board may issue a waiver for this requirement when site conditions make it infeasible to achieve.
+Parking shall be located beside, behind, or within buildings.
+The Planning Board may issue a waiver to modify this requirement when site conditions make it infeasible to achieve.

 b.
 Screening for Parking.
-Surface parking adjacent to a public sidewalk shall be screened up to a height of at least four (4) feet by a landscaped buffer of sufficient width to allow the healthy establishment of trees, shrubs, and perennials, but no less than five (5) wide.
+A surface parking area with more than four parking spaces that is adjacent to a public sidewalk or a shared outdoor space shall be substantially screened up to a height of at least four (4) feet by a landscaped buffer of sufficient width to allow the healthy establishment of trees, shrubs, and perennials, but no less than five (5) wide.
 The buffer may include a fence or wall of no more than four (4) feet in height.